-National Coordinators (NCs) are an integral part of the World Space Week and play a crucial role in promotion and coordination of the events in their countries.
-An especially important NC role is by documenting the events that occurred during the World Space Week in their country and informing the national media.
+National Coordinators are an integral part of the World Space Week Association and play a crucial role in promotion and execution of the events all around the world.
+NCs play an especially important role when documenting all the events that occurred during the World Space Week in their country each year.

-New guidelines, rules, and a plan starting 2019 were defined to improve NCs involvement and support to local event organizers and raising quality and performance of task coordination.
-As a result. the coordinator network was streamlined from 106 to 73 currently with 22 new.
+New guidelines, rules, and a plan starting 2019 were defined to improve NCs involvement and support to local event organizers and rising quality and performance of task coordination.
+As a result, an important renewal of NCs was made going from 106 National and Local Coordinators in 2018 to 73 currently active now, being 22 new.
 Despite the small drop, the 2019 results show how well-engaged volunteers can lend to new world records!